BoomFan/pedes_hog_detection/README.md

 # pedes_hog_detection

-This repository is to implement pedestrian detection algorithm, namely HOG, in ROS(Robot Operating System)
+This repository is to implement a pedestrian detection algorithm, namely HOG, in ROS(Robot Operating System)

 ## Compiling Process
 Pre-install requirement: OpenCV